 Clearly, the cost of not treating diabetes is much higher than managing the cost of diabetes.
 That’s not even including all the medical bills associated with the above.

 The good news is Walk-in Lab is here to help.
 Not only can you find out if you have diabetes, but we can provide the regular blood tests needed for managing treatment for a lot less money than anywhere else.
-Click here to see how!
+Diabetes Tests to see how!
+You may also learn about ordering tests and the cost of blood test without insurance.